Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 View of the Jade Dragon Snow Mountain.
 Photo Credit: efired

-Spring is a particularly special time to visit, as it brings various religious and cultural festivals.
+Spring is a particularly special time to visit, as it brings a variety of religious and cultural festivals.
 Some of the most unique are:

-Water Splashing Festival in Xishuangbanna: Held in mid-April, this is the most significant celebration for the Dai minority and is often regarded as their version of the New Year.
+• Water Splashing Festival in Xishuangbanna: Held in mid-April, this is the most significant celebration for the Dai minority and is often regarded as their New Year.
 Locals splash water on each other as a way to wash away the past year’s dirt, demons, and sorrows.
 And welcome the new year with blessings, laughter, and lots of fun!

 China in Spring - Yunnan